delgada-ui/delgada/docs/overview.md

 ## Documentation

+The syntax and functionality of PoppyHTML is intentionally small and concise.

+It operates within the confines of standard HTML syntax and simply seeks to enable some of the hallmarks of modern frontend frameworks such as:

+- A familiar component format
+- Basic data passing via component props
+- An intuitive templating syntax
+- Very basic component-scoped CSS and JavaScript,
+- And a few more things

+PoppyHTML is best used for building small (mostly) static websites.
+You won't find any fancy diffing algorithms, virtual doms, reactive data, stateful components, or declarative syntax here.
+It's just plain old imperative vanilla HTML, CSS, and JavaScript that can be organized and structured in a way that is far more composable and easy to reason about.

 Below is a quick overview of some of the major parts of PoppyHTML, along with a list of future goals towards the bottom.

 ### Component Format